spiderspace/about/README.md

 > spiderspace is web prototypes

-This is the "about" page for [spiderspace/spiderspace](https://github.com/spiderspace/spiderspace).
-Spiderspace is a collection of web software experiments with a focus on [Svelte](https://github.com/sveltejs/svelte).
+This is the "about" page for [Spiderspace](https://github.com/spiderspace/spiderspace), a collection of web software experiments with a focus on [Svelte](https://github.com/sveltejs/svelte).

 This tiny app prototypes how Spiderspace can embed arbitrary websites with iframes,